 You can save and recall the mirror positions through the memory function.
 See

-While the vehicle is running, the forward-facing portion of the appropriate mirror housing blinks when you switch on the direction indicator.
+The outer portion of the appropriate mirror housing will blink when you switch on the turn signal.

 The lamps on the bottom part of the mirror housing light when you use your transmitter to unlock the doors or when you open a door.

 Blind spot mirrors have an integrated convex mirror built into the upper outboard corner of the exterior mirrors.
-They can assist you by increasing visibility along the side of your vehicle.
+They are designed to increase your visibility along the side of your vehicle.

 Check the main mirror first before a lane change, then check the blind spot mirror.
-If no vehicles are present in the blind spot mirror and the traffic in the adjacent lane is at a safe distance, signal that you are going to change lanes.
-Glance over your shoulder to verify traffic is clear, and carefully change lanes.
+If no vehicles are present in the blind spot mirror and the traffic in the adjacent lane is at a safe distance, signal that you intend to change lanes.
+Glance over your shoulder to verify traffic is clear and carefully change lanes.

 The image of the approaching vehicle is small and near the inboard edge of the main mirror when it is at a distance.
 The image becomes larger and begins to move outboard across the main mirror as the vehicle approaches (A).
-The image transitions from the main mirror and begins to appear in the blind spot mirror as the vehicle approaches (B).
-The vehicle transitions to your peripheral field of view as it leaves the blind spot mirror (C).
+The image will transition from the main mirror and begin to appear in the blind spot mirror as the vehicle approaches (B).
+The vehicle will transition to your peripheral field of view as it leaves the blind spot mirror (C).